-(1) Simple average of all actual yields (including excessive actual yields prior to being adjusted) and assigned yields for the same crop year for the same P/T and TMA (if applicable) for the crop in the county.

-Use the applicable actual yield descriptor "AX", see Exh.
-15 to identify the simple average actual yield used instead of excessive actual yields; or

-(2) Applicable T-revenue, if the insured has no other applicable actual yields.
+- (1) Simple average of all actual revenue yield(s) (including excessive actual yields prior to being adjusted) and assigned T-Revenue(s) for the same crop year for the same P/T and TMA (if applicable) for the crop in the county. - Use the applicable actual yield descriptor "AX", see Exh.
+15 to identify the simple average actual yield used instead of excessive actual yields; or - (2) Applicable T-revenue, if the insured has no other applicable actual yields.
 Use a "TX" yield descriptor to identify when the applicable T-revenue replaces the excessive actual yield.